 Portfolio Holdings Information

-Disclosure of each Fund’s complete holdings is required to be made quarterly within 60 days of the end of each fiscal quarter (currently, each January 31, April 30, July 31, and October 31) in the Annual Report and Semi-Annual Report to Fund shareholders and in the quarterly holdings report on Form N-Q. These reports are available, free of charge, on the EDGAR database on the SEC’s website at www.sec.gov.
-In addition, Domini's website contains information about each Fund’s complete portfolio holdings, including, as applicable, the security description, the security identification number, par value, interest rate, maturity date, market value, and percentage of total investments updated as of the end of the most recent calendar quarter (i.e., each March 31, June 30, September 30, and December 31).
+In addition, Domini’s website (www.domini.com/funddocuments) contains information about each Fund’s portfolio holdings, including, as applicable, the security description, the security identification number, par value, interest rate, maturity date, market value, and percentage of total investments, in each case updated as of the end of the most recent calendar quarter (i.e., each March 31, June 30, September 30, and December 31).
 This information is provided on the website with a lag of at least 30 days and will be available until updated for the next calendar quarter.
-This information is publicly available to all categories of persons.
+All information described in this paragraph is publicly available to all categories of persons.

-From time to time rating and ranking organizations such as Standard and Poor’s may request complete portfolio holdings information in connection with rating a Fund.
+From time to time rating and ranking organizations, such as Standard and Poor’s, may request complete portfolio holdings information in connection with rating a Fund.
 Similarly, pension plan sponsors and/or their consultants may request a complete list of portfolio holdings in order to assess the risks of a Fund’s portfolio along with related performance attribution statistics.
 The Funds believe that these third parties have legitimate objectives in requesting such portfolio holdings information.
-To prevent such parties from potentially misusing portfolio holdings information, the Funds will generally only disclose such information as of the end of the most recent calendar quarter, with a lag of at least 30 days, or, as of a date at least 5 business days after a Fund’s Effective Date with a lag of at least 7 business days, as described above.
-In addition, the Chief Compliance Officer of Domini, or his or her designee, may grant exceptions to permit additional disclosure of portfolio holdings information at differing times and with different lag times to rating agencies and to pension plan sponsors and/or their consultants, provided that (1) the recipient is subject to a confidentiality agreement, (2) the recipient will utilize the information to reach certain conclusions about the investment management characteristics of the Funds and will not use the information to facilitate or assist in any investment program, (3) the recipient will not provide access to third parties to this information, and (4) the recipient will receive this information no earlier than seven business days after the end of the calendar quarter or, as of a date at least 5 business days after a Fund’s Effective Date or any later date during such calendar quarter with a lag of at least 7 business days, as described above.
+To prevent such parties from potentially misusing portfolio holdings information, the Funds will generally only disclose such information as of the end of the most recent calendar quarter, with a lag of at least 30 days, or, during a Fund’s first calendar quarter of operations, as of 5 business days after the commencement of operations of the Fund, or any later date during such calendar quarter with a lag of at least 7 business days, as described above.